agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 207].
 In other words, "Subjective and psychological concepts have been discarded from pure economic theory" (ibid.).

 Yet this position was not uncontested.
-Wallace Edwin Armstrong, a Cambridge anthropologist turned economist [@gregoryArmstrong2018], defended the measurability of utility in the *Economic Journal* on the basis of introspection.
-He argued that if it were possible to observe "by introspection the fact that I prefer A to B more strongly than I prefer A to C," this would constitute sufficient grounds for assuming a determinate utility function and employing the marginal-utility concept [@armstrongDeterminateness1939, 462].

-In these debates, terms such as "introspection," "satisfaction(s)," and "pleasure" recur frequently in the cluster during the 1930s and 1940s.
+Indeed, in these debates, terms such as "introspection," "satisfaction(s)," and "pleasure" recur frequently in the cluster during the 1930s and 1940s [see for instance
+@armstrongDeterminateness1939].
 But they disappear from the top identifying words in the 1950s.
 During this period, debates on ordinal versus cardinal utility continued---with a renewed defense of the cardinalist position and ongoing disputes about the very meaning of "measuring utility" [@moscatiMeasuring2019, chapter 10]---yet these discussions had largely emancipated themselves from psychological or behaviorist considerations.
 These debates are also associated with a new cluster (cluster 5), which appears in the 1940s and grows substantially (to nearly 8% of all sentences) in the 1950s.
 This cluster concerns the formalization of agents' preferences and choices.
-Here, we encounter what would become the standard vocabulary of decision theory: "individual orderings," "preferences," "decisions," "transitive," etc., and @vonneumannTheory1944, @friedmanUtility1948, and @savageFoundations1954 appear as the most cited references in the core articles of the cluster.
-To complete this panorama, another cluster emerges in the 1950s: the game-theory cluster, which ultimately comes to represent nearly 15% of all sentences after 1990.
+Here, we encounter what would become the standard vocabulary of decision theory:
+"individual orderings," "preferences," "decisions," "transitive," etc., and @vonneumannTheory1944, @friedmanUtility1948, and
+@savageFoundations1954 appear as the most cited references in the core articles of the cluster.
+To complete this panorama, a game-theory cluster emerges in the 1950s, which ultimately comes to represent nearly 15% of all sentences after 1990.

-Such transformations of rationality in economics are also visible through changing considerations of the proper methods of the discipline.
-Semantic cluster 12, which spans the period from 1900 to 1979, deals with firms, profits, and entrepreneurs.
-After 1940, it becomes clear that this cluster increasingly centers on "profit maximization."
-In the 1940s, the cluster captures the core of the so-called "marginalist controversy" [@backhouseFriedmans2009], notably through Fritz Machlup's response to Richard Lester's attack on marginal theory, particularly as applied to firms' behavior [-@machlupMarginal1946].
+Transformations in the conception of rationality are also visible through clusters that remain thematically stable over time, yet reflect profound shifts in the discipline's methodology and the growing centrality of rational choice theory*.* Semantic cluster 12, for instance, which spans the period from 1900 to 1979, deals with firms and entrepreneurs.
+In the 1920s, the cluster emphasizes entrepreneurial decision-making, understood primarily as prudence facing uncertainty rather than formal optimization.
+From the 1940s, this cluster increasingly centers on "profit maximization."
+The cluster captures the core of the so-called "marginalist controversy" [@backhouseFriedmans2009], notably through Richard Lester's attack on marginal theory and Fritz Machlup's [-@machlupMarginal1946] response.
 Machlup mounted a defense of profit maximization and, more broadly, of marginalist theory.
-He rejected the evidential value of Lester's questionnaire-based surveys of entrepreneurs, while Lester replied that "at the heart of economic theory should be an adequate analysis and understanding of the psychology, policies, and practices of business management in modern industry" [@lesterMarginalism1947, 146].

-Machlup's position was that even if a "goodly portion of all business behavior may be non-rational, thoughtless, [or] blindly repetitive" [-@machlupMarginal1946, 520], questionnaire evidence and empirical findings more generally did not demonstrate the failure of marginal theory when properly interpreted.
-In a similar defense of profit maximization, Leonid Hurwicz first acknowledged that it was not "inconceivable that business is run more by routine than by rationality" [@hurwiczTheory1946, 110], but argued that behavior may appear irrational or merely "routine" from the standpoint of a purely static theory that ignores uncertainty, while proving fully "rational" once uncertainty and long-run effects are taken into account.
-Although Hurwicz's article called for further empirical work to improve the theory of the firm [@herfeldTheories2018], the marginalist controversy more generally provided a key intellectual background for Friedman's essay on positive economics [-@friedmanMethodology1953], in which he formulated the famous "as if" principle to justify, among other assumptions, profit maximization.
+He rejected the evidential value of Lester's questionnaire-based surveys of entrepreneurs, while Lester replied that "at the heart of economic theory should be an adequate analysis and understanding of the psychology, policies, and practices of business management in modern industry" [@lesterMarginalism1947, 146].[^20] The marginalist controversy more generally provided a key intellectual background for Friedman's essay on positive economics [-@friedmanMethodology1953], in which he formulated the famous "as if" principle to justify, among other assumptions, profit maximization.
 Interestingly, in the 1950s the most cited articles within cluster 12 were Machlup's [-@machlupMarginal1946] and Friedman's [@friedmanUtility1948], both of which relied heavily on "as if" reasoning, notably to justify the assumption of expected utility.

-Finally, a quick look at semantic cluster 9, centered on the methodology of economics, provides further clues about the changing status of debates on rationality after the 1930s.
-While in the 1920s and 1930s economists still dealt with "human nature," "passions," or "prejudices," terms such as "logical implications" and "assumptions"---and, after the 1970s, "model" and "optimal"---became increasingly central.
+Shifts in the discipline's methodology are also captured by semantic cluster 9, which gathers sentences in which authors reflect on their own methodological choices*.* While in the 1920s and 1930s economists still engaged with notions such as "human nature," "passions," or "prejudices," the postwar period saw the growing prominence of terms such as "logical implications" and "assumptions," followed, from the 1970s onward, by an increasing focus on "models" and "optimality."

-It thus becomes clear that by the 1950s the conception of rationality had been profoundly transformed, moving in a more formal direction and largely emancipated from psychology.[^23] Another transformation also deserves emphasis: as rationality was recast in terms of consistent choice rather than as a psychological portrait of *homo oeconomicus*, the normative dimension expanded---from individual behavior to questions of social choice and to the design of "rationalizing" policies [@herfeldTheories2018; @handsNormative2015].
+It thus becomes clear that by the 1950s the conception of rationality had been profoundly transformed, moving in a more formal direction and largely emancipated from psychology.
+Another transformation also deserves emphasis: as rationality was recast in terms of consistent choice rather than as a psychological portrait of *homo oeconomicus*, the normative dimension expanded---from individual behavior to questions of social choice and to the design of "rationalizing" policies [@herfeldTheories2018; @handsNormative2015].

-This shift is first observable in semantic cluster 11 on rationality, which in the 1930s focused on the concept---relatively neglected in the history of economic thought---of "rationalization."
-In a review of the literature on the topic, Robert Brady [@bradyMeaning1932, 526] remarked that "scarcely any term... has occasioned more discussion and dispute."
+The emergence of this social dimension of rationality is already observable in the interwar period.
+In the 1930s, cluster 11 focused on the concept---relatively neglected in the history of economic thought---of "rationalization."
+In a literature review on this concept, Robert Brady [@bradyMeaning1932, 526] remarked that "scarcely any term... has occasioned more discussion and dispute."
 The concept referred to "every technique, program, or plan of organization which promised to promote (...) the 'efficiency' of individual enterprises, entire industries, or even the total of economic processes nationally or internationally considered."
-Attention to "rationalisation" is also visible in cluster 13, devoted to agricultural economics and the rise of "farm management."
-It becomes even more pronounced, however, with the multiplication of debates on economic planning and the rationalization of policy decisions from the 1940s onward, particularly in cluster 8.
+Attention to "rationalisation" is also visible in cluster 13, devoted to agricultural economics and the rise of "farm management" aimed at improving farmers' living conditions.
+It becomes even more pronounced with the multiplication of debates on economic planning and the rationalization of policy decisions from the 1940s onward, particularly in cluster 8.

-Cluster 5 further exemplifies the emergence of this social dimension of rationality, in which "human decision" is linked to rational "decision making" not only for individuals but also for firms and public policy.
-It is also in this cluster that issues of social choice emerge, notably debates on the implications of Arrow's impossibility theorem [-@arrowSocial1951; see e.g. @igersheimDeath2019].[^24] Arrow's contribution also stimulated the formation of cluster 16 in the 1960s, where it appears as the primary reference, alongside works by
-@downsEconomic1957 and @buchananCalculus1962.
-This cluster is centered on "voting" and "majority decision" and is closely associated with publications by *Public Choice* [see @cherrierEconomists2017].
+As rationality increasingly came to be framed through modern microeconomics, the concept was extended to both individual and collective choice.
+In semantic cluster 5---gathering sentences on decision theory---the rational "decision making" is not applied not only for individuals but also for firms and public policy.
+It is also in this cluster that issues of social choice emerge, notably debates on the implications of Arrow's impossibility theorem [-@arrowSocial1951; see e.g. @igersheimDeath2019].[^21] Arrow's contribution also stimulated the formation of cluster 16 on law and economics in the 1960s, where it appears as the primary reference, alongside works by @downsEconomic1957 and @buchananCalculus1962.
+This cluster is closely associated with publications by *Public Choice* [see @cherrierEconomists2017].
 Welfare economics and public choice, as well as public finance [@desmarais-tremblayPublic2023], are also clearly visible in the bibliometric analysis after 1960.
 Indeed, one of the major bibliometric